-BKD Partners, LLC also secures all of DDBS's electronic fiscal data.
+Electronic Brain Solutions, LLC secures all of DDBS's electronic fiscal data.

 Records must demonstrate proper administration of FSA program funds and a clear audit trail for FSA program expenditures.
 For example, records for each FSA recipient must clearly show that the student was eligible for the funds received and that the funds were disbursed in accordance with program regulations.
-In addition to the general, institutional record keeping requirements discussed here, DDBS must also comply with all program-specific record keeping requirements contained in the individual FSA regulations.
+In addition to the general, institutional record keeping requirements